pocesar/node-stratum/README.md

 );
 ```

-## Base
+### Base

 Available through `stratum.Base`

-All the classes inherit from the base class, that inherits from `EventEmitter`, and got an additional method:
+All the classes inherit from the base class, that inherits from `EventEmitter3`, and got an additional method:

 #### debug(msg)